 \subsection{Takeaways and Limitations}

 Prompt-based techniques—such as persona prompting, constraint based queries, structured, and multilingual prompting—can effectively broaden LLM creativity by diversifying perspectives, reasoning paths, and linguistic representations.
+Empirical results from \cite{zhao2025assessingllms}, using a TTCT-inspired framework with LLM-judge scoring aggregated over many samples, show that prompt-based techniques systematically shift creativity components.
+Interpreting originality as novelty and the mean of fluency, flexibility, and elaboration as valueness, instructional prompting increases novelty from 3.78 to 4.05 and valueness from 4.46 to 4.65.
+Chain-of-Thought prompting primarily boosts valueness (4.75 vs. 4.68) with negligible change in novelty (3.76 vs. 3.78).
+Persona-based prompting (e.g., natural scientist) achieve higher novelty (4.23) and valueness (4.62) than generic roles (4.1, 3.78).
+Overall, prompt-based methods enhance creativity by redistributing generation within existing knowledge, with limited impact on deeper exploratory novelty.

 However, as shown in Scenario~\ref{scenario:prompting_challenges} even with strong creativity cues in the prompt—e.g., “Be radically original,” “Break all current conventions”— the aligned LLM remains trapped within a safe attractor basin created during RLHF and instruction tuning which prioritize safety and helpfulness over novelty.
-Mohammadi found that RLHF reduces output entropy and semantic variety, pushing models toward safer, less creative responses \citep{mohammadi2024creativity}.
+Some recent researches found that RLHF reduces output entropy and semantic variety, pushing models toward safer, less creative responses \citep{mohammadi2024creativity, 2023arXiv231006452K}.
 Similarly, explicit creativity cues can sometimes reduce fluency and flexibility \citep{zhao2025assessingllms}.
-This shows why simply prompting for creativity is insufficient: the model’s sampling distribution has been narrowed by alignment to avoid outputs that seem implausible or risky.
-Overcoming this requires inference-time scaling or multi-agent interaction, which actively expand the search space and allow for the emergence of more novel, cross-disciplinary ideas \citep{wolf2023fundamental}.
+This shows why simply prompting for creativity is insufficient: the model’s sampling distribution has been narrowed by alignment to avoid outputs that seem implausible or risky \citep{wolf2023fundamental}.
+To address these limitations, inference-time scaling and multi-agent interaction offer a promising direction by expanding the search space beyond one-pass prompting, potentially enabling more novel, cross-disciplinary ideas \citep{feng-etal-2025-iris, baek2024researchagent}.